tolgee/documentation/blog/2024-03-21-scio-case-study.md

 ## Tolgee for Open-Source

-In Tolgee, as fans of open-source, we would love to support the **open-source ecosystem, so our Business plan is free for all open-source projects like CSO**.
+As open-source fans, we would love to support the **open-source ecosystem, so our Business plan is free for all open-source projects like CSO**.
 To get this offer, reach out to us by [email](mailto:info@tolgee.io) or by DM in our [Slack community](https://Tolg.ee/slack).

 <br></br>